Vetrify/vetrify-web-components/README.md

 Stencil components are just Web Components, so they work in any major framework or with no framework at all.

-The core structure is strongly influenced by the [Shoelace](https://shoelace.style/) project.

 ### Storybook

 [Storybook](https://storybook.js.org) is a development environment for UI components.